hector-nevarez/hello-world/README.md

 Hi!
 My name is Hector,

-And this is the first update of an extensicve creation of README files.
+And this is the first update of an extensive creation of README files.

 Hope you get to see this work in progress.